 If there’s one time of year that’s especially tough on our bodies, it’s wintertime.
 For example, you can get sick with a cold, struggle with dry skin and hair, or end up with wind-burned cheeks from being out in the cold.
-So today I’ll be showing you how to make a concoction that can help with all of those issues (and more!): an all-natural, homemade salve!
+So today I’ll be showing you how to make a concoction that can help with all of those issues (and more!) in winter and all year long: an all-natural, homemade salve!

 This salve is made up of beneficial and natural ingredients like coconut oil, olive oil, and nourishing vitamin E. It’s plenty useful on its own, but you also have the option of making it more specialized by adding in essential oils!
 I’ll start by showing you how to make the base salve (or “naked salve,” as I like to call it).
 After that, I’ll share a few essential oils blends you can add to your salve to help target specific ailments!